AkhilaAB/Fitness_studio/README.md

 A fitness studio offers classes like Yoga, Zumba, and HIIT.
 Clients should be able to view available classes and book a spot.

 ## Requirements
--python 3.8+
+python 3.8+
--django 4.x
+django 4.x
--Django REST framework
+Django REST framework

 ## Setup Instructions